 Sometimes it becomes evident that we are burdened by several generations that need to be taught the meaning of living in a free society.
 This lot, who were supposed to be the heirs of Hamilton and Jefferson, of valiant pioneers and of brave soldiers, are instead a disinherited bunch.
-The pride in our great Anglo-Western tradition, of being a citizen-custodian of a free republic, has not been passed down to them.
+Pride in our great Anglo-Western tradition, of being a citizen-custodian of a free republic, has not been conferred upon them.

-And thus they roam about their rootless existence, seeking to force things on people.
+And thus they roam about their rootless existence, seeking to force all sorts of things on people.
 In a way, the last 60 years are the triumph of such people.
-Every political “reform” we’ve had has not been a victory for individual rights or letting communities mind their own affairs, but for harpies and goblins seeking to impose their beliefs on everybody else: Civil “rights” (where one’s individual rights take second place to racial sensitivity), the immigration act of 1965 (where instead of allowing communities to retain their culture, they are forced to admit the Third-World), the expansion of the administrative state (which takes away power from local institutions in favor of centralized rule-making), etc.
+Every political “reform” we’ve had has not been a victory for individual rights or letting communities mind their own affairs, but for harpies and goblins seeking to impose their beliefs on everybody else: Civil “rights” (where one’s individual rights take second place to racial sensitivity), the immigration act of 1965 (where instead of allowing communities to retain their culture, they are forced to admit the Third-World), the expansion of the administrative state (which takes away power from local institutions in favor of centralized rule-making), you know the drill!

-So we shouldn’t expect too much, which is why indeed it’s no surprise to hear so many people suddenly “discovering” that forcing people to take a vaccine for Covid-19, would be a terrific idea.
+So we shouldn’t expect too much, which is why indeed it’s no surprise to hear so many of our concerned citizens suddenly “discovering” that forcing people to take a vaccine for Covid-19, would be a terrific idea.
 The logic usually goes like this: “Hey, it benefits the person and benefits others, so why not force it?”
 Those of us who have read a few books in our lives roll our eyes towards the heavens.

 Regardless of the benefits of the vaccine, proved or under question, such logic is extremely silly.
 Only a disinherited bunch, untrained in the meaning of living freely, can make such an argument.
 Of course, it can be beneficial to force all sorts of things on people: Let’s not give them jobs unless they go to the gym, their medical bills cost money to all of us!
 Let’s abolish academic majors such as history and classical studies, only technology helps the economy!
 Let’s force people to hike and fish, they’ll be more likely to conserve our country’s natural beauty!
 Let’s demand licenses for parenting, it’s better for the children!